You’ve probably heard of vanilla being used in many desserts and drinks.

 Vanilla extract is a liquid solution derived from a vanilla bean grown in a pod of a tropical orchid plant.

 The bean is then soaked in the solution for several months, during which time the flavor is extracted from it.

 Vanilla dates back to the 15th century, where it was first cultivated in Mexico.

-Nevertheless, they can still be used in baked goods.
+Nevertheless, they are generally more economical and they can still be used in baked goods.

 Does vanilla extract go bad?